Swimming Holes in Wisconsin

 Frequently Asked Questions

-What types of swimming spots does WI have?
+What types of swimming spots does Wisconsin have?

-Where are the best areas to find swimming holes in WI?
+Where are the best areas to find swimming holes in Wisconsin?

-Swimming destinations in WI are clustered around DULUTH (MN), SUPERIOR (WI), EAU CLAIRE, CHIPPEWA FALLS.
+Swimming destinations in Wisconsin are clustered around Duluth (MN), Superior (Wisconsin), Eau Claire, Chippewa Falls.
 4 of the listed sites are officially sanctioned swimming areas, typically in state or national parks with better access and signage.
 3 are informal or unofficial access points — these require more research before visiting.

-When is the best time to visit swimming holes in WI?
+When is the best time to visit swimming holes in Wisconsin?

-Are swimming holes in WI safe for families and children?
+Are swimming holes in Wisconsin safe for families and children?

-Do I need a permit or reservation to swim in WI?
+Do I need a permit or reservation to swim in Wisconsin?